 1. Is the CEO clear in his or her own mind about who the company is, where it is going and how it will get there?

 If yes, go to the next question.
-If no, it is likely because the CEO believes there are a number of good strategic directions in which a company can go, especially if he or she is new to the position.
+If no, it is likely because the CEO believes there are a number of good directions in which a company can go, especially if he or she is new to the position.
 On top of that, every board member and every member of the CEO’s executive team may have ideas about where the company should go and are actively lobbying the leader to follow their recommendations.
 How to decide which one is right?
-Whatever confusion the CEO is feeling in this situation, it is around trying to determine the one strategic direction to take the organization when faced with many attractive and achievable options.
+Whatever confusion the CEO is feeling in this situation, it is around trying to determine the one direction to take the organization when faced with many attractive and achievable options.

 If yes, go to the next question.
 Board governance is becoming more and more stringent with each passing year and each new securities scandal (hello Sarbanes-Oxley!).
 The potential liability of individual board members increases the pressure on them to ensure there is accountability to shareholders and regulators.
-But how can the board judge the performance of a CEO without knowing exactly where he or she is taking the company.
-The more clarity a CEO creates about the company’s strategic direction, the easier it is to get buy-in from the board and gain its ongoing support.
+But how can the board judge the performance of a CEO without knowing exactly where he or she is taking the company?
+The more clarity a CEO creates about the company’s direction, the easier it is to get buy-in from the board and gain its ongoing support.

 If yes, go to the next question.
 If no, middle managers will be confused about how to properly lead the execution of the projects developed by the executive team.
 Middle managers are constantly having to adjust how they execute based on day-to-day realities.
-The link between major initiatives and the CEO’s strategic direction gives them a context for how to implement most effectively.
+The link between major initiatives and the CEO’s vision gives them a context for how to implement most effectively.

 If yes, you passed the test, have clarity at all levels of your organization and are likely firing on all cylinders!
 If no, all of the clarity you have created internally is being compromised by customers’ lack of understanding about what you do and why you do it.
 Being clear about this makes it far easier for them to answer the question “What’s in it for me?” when contemplating your product or service, which makes it faster easier for you to make the sale.

-If you don’t have strategic clarity at all six levels, it is likely that your company is underperforming relative to its real potential.
+If you don’t have clarity at all six levels, it is likely that your company is underperforming relative to its real potential.